How Images Affect Bounce Rate & Improve Website Engagement

 Page Load Speed and Performance

-Large, unoptimized images are one of the most common causes of slow-loading pages.
-When pages take longer than a few seconds to load, users are more likely to abandon them.
+Large, unoptimised images are one of the most common causes of slow-loading pages.
+When pages take longer than a few seconds to load, users abandon them — and Google registers that as a negative experience signal.
+The most damaging and most frequently overlooked performance mistakes, from uncompressed hero images to missing lazy loading, are documented in detail in the top image optimisation mistakes developers make.

 - High-resolution images without compression